 ⌱Design should look beyond capitalist/modernist agendas.

-⌱Design is more than a tool for the commercial sector.
+⌱Design is more than a tool for the benefits of the commercial sector.

 ⌱Design is ALWAYS political, never innocent.